Werkspoor: Rolling stock

-The Dutch railroad companies had provided crucial support for founding the new company in 1891.
+The Dutch railroad companies had provided crucial support for the founding of the new company in 1891.
 Their goal was that the new company would manufacture rolling stock.
 So the company started this trade, even though it had only one employee who still had experience with this from the previous company.
-Therefore the manufacture of rolling stock was initially limited to railroad cars and the like.
+Therefore the manufacturing of rolling stock was initially limited to railroad cars and the like.
 The Netherlands–South African Railway Company ordered a big number of cargo cars at good prices, an order that was very helpful for the new company.

 In 1897 a big order by the Netherlands–South African Railway Company for 40 locomotives led to a breakthrough.
-It led to the construction of three big halls on Oostenburg designed by A.L. van Gendt, and the company producing locomotives instead of only wagons.
-In 1913 the manufacture of railroad cars and steel constructions moved to Industrial park Lage Weide in Zuilen, now a suburb of Utrecht.
-A new factory complex for up to 6000 employees was built, and to house them the village Nieuw-Zuilen was founded which is now the city quarters Elinkwijk and De Lessepsbuurt.
-In Utrecht some famous bridges were built, like the Waalbrug in Nijmegen and the Bommelse Brug near Zaltbommel.
+It led to the construction of three big halls on Oostenburg designed by A.L. van Gendt, and the company producing locomotives in addition to wagons.
+In 1913, the manufacturing of railroad cars and steel constructions moved to industrial park Lage Weide in Zuilen, now a suburb of Utrecht.
+A new factory complex for up to 6,000 employees was built, and to house them the village Nieuw-Zuilen was founded, which is now the city quarters Elinkwijk and De Lessepsbuurt.
+In Utrecht, some famous bridges were built, as were the Waalbrug in Nijmegen and the Bommelse Brug near Zaltbommel.

 In the first years after World War II there was a lot of work to repair the Dutch railroad and tramway stock.
 Werkspoor also built a lot of new locomotives and carriages for the Dutch railroads.
 Orders were often shared with Beijnes in Haarlem and Allan of Rotterdam.
-With the independence of Indonesia Werkspoor lost a big market for its railway products.
+With the independence of Indonesia, Werkspoor lost a big market for its railway products.
 In 1951 this was temporarily compensated by a big order of 90 locomotives and 400 carriages from Argentina.
 It created work for seven years, and drove the number of employees to 5,000.
 By 1968 Werkspoor had so much work (e.g. plan V for the Dutch railways, and a big series of trams for Amsterdam), that it forwarded work to the German company Duewag.
 Nevertheless, the long term perspective for the rolling stock division was not bright, because it only delivered to the Dutch market.
 In 1972 the division was closed.

 Machinery

-Next to producing rolling stock, Werkspoor also remained active in machinery, and in particular ship engines.
-In its first years she built the machines for the protected cruisers HNLMS Koningin Wilhelmina der Nederlanden, HNLMS Holland (1896) and HNLMS Utrecht (1898).
+In addition to producing rolling stock, Werkspoor also remained active in machinery, in particular ship engines.
+In its first years it built the machines for the protected cruisers HNLMS Koningin Wilhelmina der Nederlanden, HNLMS Holland (1896), and HNLMS Utrecht (1898).

-In 1910 it produced the first diesel engine for a sea-going ship, the Vulcanus, for the Bataafse Petroleum Maatschappij.
-In the early 20th century it also started to produce cooling machines in license from Linde AG.
-In 1960 a new big factory hall was built on the Amsterdam–Rhine Canal in Utrecht.
+In 1910, it produced the first diesel engine for a sea-going ship, the Vulcanus, for the Bataafse Petroleum Maatschappij.
+In the early 20th century, it also started to produce cooling machines in license from Linde AG.
+In 1960, a new big factory hall was built on the Amsterdam–Rhine Canal in Utrecht.
 It was to be used for the construction of large boilers and machines, the Apparatenhal, since 2013 known as Werkspoorkathedraal.
-In 1989 the engine division Stork-Werkspoor-Diesel (SWD) was bought by the Finnish company Wärtsilä.
+In 1989, the engine division Stork-Werkspoor-Diesel (SWD) was bought by the Finnish company Wärtsilä.